ahanag22/ShoppingList/README.md

 # ShoppingList
- A small React Native app
- To run on iOS
+A small React Native app; to run on iOS react-native run-ios
->react-native run-ios